main content, site navigation, search

 On each next layout, place sideways the portion of the page that was formerly pushed “under” and reuse the left and right page margins as new gutters.

-On simple vs. rich designed
+Simple vs. rich designed

-Only hand-curated design/developer’s blogs work well with very little backward compatible markup for layout.
+Only hand-curated developers’ blogs work well with very little backward compatible markup for layout.
 The rest of the World, especially sites we build for clients — not to mention heavy-weight database driven systems — would simply break without a help of some extra markup here and there.

 You are allowed to use as many non-semantic divs as you need, but always question yourself whether you really need it, or is there a better solution.